ghazanhaider/AT91SAMA5D21/README.md

 - It SHOULD boot into Linux, the default bootarg works for me.
 - The USB host computer should also see a composite USB device: UART, storage and ETH.
 The console is on this UART at baud 115200

+## Game ROMs

+NES and Sega roms are in /root/roms/NES and /root/roms/SEGA They were obtained from archive.org
+QuickNES runs best on this chip.
+Picodrive has been stripped down as much as possible but most games run slightly slowly with cpu at 100%.
+I'll check other emulators too eventually but for now this is really a NES emulator.
+TODO: Check out PRBoom as a ROM and hopefully a wolf3d port

 ## Development